 6. Measure the entryways of your new place before moving items.

-You need to make sure that your antique furniture or heirlooms will fit comfortably through the frames and doors of your new home.
+It would help if you made sure that your antique furniture or heirlooms will fit comfortably through the frames and doors of your new home.
 Measuring your primary entries or staircases will let you know if the pieces will squeeze through the available space.
-If you know the items won’t fit ahead of time, then you can arrange for appropriate storage options.
+If you know the items won’t fit ahead of time, you can arrange for appropriate storage options.
 That will give you time to figure out what you can do with the pieces that don’t fit.

 Are You Moving Antiques or Sensitive Items Soon?